coder/docs/images/structure.md

 These assets are installed into the `/var/tmp/coder` directory of each workspace.
 You do not need to include these static assets in your custom images.
-However, the following software is **required** when you build custom
+However, the following software are **required** when you build custom
 images:

 - [POSIX